CommanderGL/Marp/proxys.md

 ---

+# UBTW

+[UBTW](https://github.com/commandergl/ubtw) is a GitHub repositoy with the 2 GitHub repositorys [nodeublocker.com](https://github.com/search?q=nodeunblocker.com) and [Riptide](https://github.com/search?q=riptide).
+I, the creator of UBTW, don't know 100% how nodeunblocker.com or Riptide work.
+All I really know is that they both use proxy servers.

+---

 # UBTW2

 [UBTW2](https://github.com/commandergl/ubtw2) is a proxy server used to unblock websites on school chromebooks.
 UBTW2 is still under development but is still extremly powerful.
 The way UBTW2 works is by injecting javascript into the website before you get the data.
 This javascript code replaces all URLs to also go through the proxy server.